Peter-SB/Peter-SB/README.md

 ## [Agentic AI Instagram Scraper](https://github.com/Peter-SB/n8n-ai-instagram-scraper)

 A self-hosted, low-code AI pipeline for scraping Instagram Reels and transforming them into structured, categorised data for research.
-Originally built to help organise travel recommendations from Reels, this project automates the process of extracting and storing useful information from video content (with optional transcription and agentic LLM-powered analysis).
+Originally built to help organise travel recommendations from Reels, this project automates the process of extracting and storing useful information from video content (including ai transcription and agentic LLM-powered analysis).

 ### Skills & Technologies
 - n8n (low-code workflow automation)